jethornton/flexgui/docs_flex/source/hal.rst

 The option all_homed will disable the HAL Button until all joints are homed.

-The option confirmation can be used with a checkable QPushButton, QCheckBox or QRadioButton.
+The option confirm can be used with a checkable QPushButton or QCheckBox.
 When toggled a popup will ask for confirmation of the action.
-If Cancel is selected the checked state will be set back to the previous state.
+If Cancel is selected the checked state will be set back to the previous state and the HAL pin will not change.

 .. csv-table:: HAL Push Button
    :width: 100%